-For those who enjoy the outdoors but don’t want to rough it, cottage and motel rooms, are available.
-These tidy, simple cottages have kitchens, BBQs, air conditioning and TVs.
+For those who enjoy the outdoors but don’t want to rough it, cottage and motel rooms are available.
+These tidy, simple cottages have kitchens, barbecues, air conditioning and TVs.
 Only single-room units are available at South Shore, while North Shore units offer single or multiple adjoining rooms.

 Patio boats, deluxe patio boats, fishing boats, kayaks and paddle boats are available for rental every day.
 You can also rent fishing poles.